david-delgado17/david-delgado17/README.md

 Hello there, I'm David Delgado!
-I am currently completing my Bachelors in Computer Science.
-And when I am not studying, you'll find me learning Portuguese.

-## Right now, I am:

-- Working towards my **AWS Cloud Practitioner** certification ✅
-- Working towards my **ITIL V4 Foundations** certification ✅
-- Creating my **Website Portfolio** ⏳

 ## Languages I have used: